As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 Get invested, stay invested.

-By combining J.P.
-Morgan’s time-tested equity research with a disciplined index options strategy, the Hedged Equity Fund enables investors to participate in equity markets while mitigating downside risk.
+Combining our proven equity research with a disciplined index options strategy, the Hedged Equity Fund enables investors to participate in equity market gains, while mitigating risk in declining markets.

-- Research-driven equity investment managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone who leverage insights from 28 equity analysts.
+- Managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone, leveraging insights from 27 equity analysts.

 Total return assumes reinvestment of income.